-Endearing illustrated paper goods and cozy retreats fostering creativity-building, storytelling,
+Illustrating endearing paper goods and hosting cozy retreats fostering creativity-building, storytelling, and meaningful connection

 I'm the Nikkei American hapa artist behind Lacelit, a paper goods company that’s all about fostering meaningful human connection and self-expression for the sentimental souls among us.
 Endearing illustration and clever wordplay are infused into all of Lacelit's designs and can be enjoyed on a lovely array of greeting cards and stationery, recipe cards, stickers, art prints, button pins, and calendars.
 I run my art business out of her home studio on unceded Tongva land in the San Gabriel Valley of California.

 Lacelit started as a daydream several years after college and a psychology degree had come and gone.
 Discovering art in my late twenties and being a self-taught artist, it took me some time to develop my style and discern what and how I enjoy creating.
 From the dear, lace-like geometrics where Lacelit got its name, to painting freehand watercolor patterns with vibrant brushstrokes, hand-lettering phrases of clever wordplay for my paper good designs, and exploring the art of paper and multimedia collage- it's a comforting thought to know that there is always more to learn and places to grow.